DHINADMP/DHINADMP/README.md

 - 👋 Hi, I’m @DHINADMP
 - 👀 I’m interested in Fullstack Web Developer
 - 🌱 I’m currently learning React JS
-- 💞️ I’m looking to collaborate on Ai and ML Projects
-- 📫 How to reach me ...
+- 📫 How to reach me on https://dhinadmp.github.io/MyProfile/

 <!---
 DHINADMP/DHINADMP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.